 How Do I Choose a Cloud Provider?
 Factors to Consider

-The cloud computing market is flooded with a number of cloud service providers.
-While Amazon (AWS), Microsoft (Azure), and Google (Cloud) are the three leading cloud platforms, according to the Gartner’s Magic Quadrant and market share, sometimes a niche provider is a better fit.
+The cloud computing market is flooded with several cloud service providers.
+While Amazon (AWS), Microsoft (Azure), and Google (Cloud) are the three leading cloud platforms, according to Gartner’s Magic Quadrant and market share, sometimes a niche provider is a better fit.

 Ultimately, organizations should consider the following factors in choosing a new cloud provider(s):

 Choose a cloud service provider that supports the technologies your organization is using and aligns with its strategic objectives.
 Most cloud service providers offer limited support, and you need to fill this gap using third-party partners.

 Here are a few questions you need to ask yourself: